darkobits/chex/README.md

 export default async function main() {
   const git = await chex('git >=2.0.0');

-  // Now, we can use this value just like execa: const status = await git('status');
+  // Now, we can use this value just like Execa: const status = await git('status');

   // If you prefer the array form, you can use that as well.
 Execa's
   // .command() variant is just an overload with Chex: const sha = await git(['rev-parse', 'HEAD']);

-  // Execa options are passed-though to execa: const pushResult = await git('push origin master', {stdio: 'inherit'});
+  // Execa options are passed-though to Execa: const pushResult = await git('push origin master', {stdio: 'inherit'});

   // You can also do all of the above synchronously: